Spiritual Education for Kids

 Grade Two

-This class focusses on the development of spiritual habits and patterns of conduct that make up a strong moral character.
+This class focuses on the development of spiritual habits and patterns of conduct that make up a strong moral character.

-The classes focus on four broad themes: respecting the dignity of every human being, living in harmony with others, being a good friend and devoting our lives to the service of others.
+The classes focus on seven themes: the nature of prayer, spiritual laws and principles, seeking knowledge, respecting the dignity of every human being, living in harmony with others, being a good friend, and devoting our lives to the service of others.

-Each class includes music, stories, art, and cooperative games,
+Each class includes music, stories, art, drama, and cooperative games.

 Sign up